Kartaverse/Reactor-Anywhere/README.md

 The working concept today with the new Reactor Anywhere repo, is to build the next generation of web-browser session operated Reactor tools with responsive, slick, well thought out user interfaces that react automatically to the active device you are using to view the Reactor web app.

-This app redesign process will allow the end user to entirely skip the need to install a Reactor Standalone desktop application locally on their laptop or workstation.
+This app redesign process will allow the end user to entirely skip the need to install a [Reactor Standalone](https://github.com/Kartaverse/Reactor-Standalone) desktop application locally on their laptop or workstation.
 And it further builds on the base 2018 version of Reactor that we all know and love.
-That original edition is today known colloquially as "Reactor Classic", as it uses a "Reactor.lua" file that requires LuaJIT scripting capability to exist in the host Resolve/Fusion DCC application...
+That original edition is today known colloquially as "Reactor Classic", as it uses a "[Reactor.lua](https://gitlab.com/WeSuckLess/Reactor/-/blob/master/System/Reactor.lua?ref_type=heads)" file and the BMD “UI Manager” API that both require “advanced” LuaJIT scripting capabilities to exist in the host Resolve/Fusion DCC application...

 ![Resolve Free v21.1 Note](static/img/The-Wizard-Of-Oz-The-Great-Oz-Has-Spoken.jpg)